dwyl/learn-hapi/README.md

 ```
 These tests are *functionally equivalent* in that they test *exactly* the
 same *outcome*.
 Decide for yourself which one you prefer for readability
 and maintainability in your projects.
+For our **Tape Tutorial** see: https://github.com/dwyl/learn-tape

 #### Related Links